valhuber/ApiLogicServer/api_logic_server_cli/docs/Install-Eval.md

 * a CLI (Command Language Interface) to create executable projects with a single command

+Then,

-   * Customize your projects in an IDE such as VSCode or PyCharm
+* Customize your projects in standard IDEs such as VSCode or PyCharm

+* Declare multi-table derivation and constraint logic using spreadsheet-like rules

+    * :trophy: 40X more concise than code
+    * Extend with Python

 > :bulb: API Logic Server reads your schema, and creates an executable, customizable project.